clp/learn_python/find_answers/README.rst

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-The o/p data of answers that contain high score terms is saved
+The o/p data of answers that contain high score terms (hst) is saved
    at tmpdir/all_ans_with_hst.csv

 #.
 The program writes some summary data to the screen,